devp4/TouristTravel/README.md

 View on [http://localhost:3000](http://localhost:3000)

 ## Recommended Settings
-Use a fullscreen 1920x1080 window to avoid GUI issues
+Use a fullscreen 1920x1080 and above window to avoid GUI issues